Victorpc98/CE706_ASSIGNMENT1/README.md

     python3 main.py --url <your_url_to_parse> --verbose

-Once the code finished the execution you can check the outputs inside the output/ folder
+Once the code finished the execution you can check the outputs inside the output/ folder.

 ## Src Code
+Provided in /src/ folder.

 ### URLDownloader